FEP / PTFE Encapsulated O-Rings (Teflon-Encapsulated)

 Virtually Universal Chemical Resistance

-The FEP/PFA shell resists almost all industrial chemicals, including strong oxidizers, ketones and aromatic solvents that destroy standard elastomers.
+The FEP/PFA shell resists almost all industrial chemicals, including strong oxidizers, hydrofluoric acid, ketones, esters, and aromatic solvents that destroy standard elastomers.
+Only molten alkali metals and fluorine gas at high temperatures attack FEP.

 Elastic Recovery from Elastomer Core

-Unlike solid PTFE, encapsulated O-rings have a rubber core that provides elastic sealing force and conforms to surface imperfections.
+Unlike solid PTFE, the elastomer core provides elastic sealing force and conforms to surface irregularities under standard O-ring groove clamp loads — no high-force bolted flange required.

 FDA and USP Class VI Compliant